“Expert Chronic Pain Care – Over 80 + Five-Star Reviews”

 Benefits of Pelvic Floor Muscle Squats.

 Purpose: Strengthen pelvic floor while working legs and glutes.
-(Never overdo any exercises, no matter what exercises you are doing)
+(Never overdo any exercises, no matter what exercises you are doing.
+If you are doing squats with weights, don't overdo the amount of weight you lift.

 How to do it: